Hanie180/Hanie180/README.md

 # Hi, I'm Hanie 👋
-# I turn complex Healthcare Data into Clarity and Better Decisions.

-I’m a Sydney-based Data & Insights Analyst specialising in **Revenue Cycle Management (RCM) and hospital operations**.
-Over the past year, I’ve **analysed revenue, billing, and patient activity data across multiple sites to uncover leakage, optimise workflows**, and help finance teams make more confident, data-driven decisions.
+I’m a Sydney-based **Data & Insights Analyst** specialising in **Revenue Cycle Management (RCM)** and **hospital operations**.
+Over the past year, I’ve **analysed revenue**, **billing**, and **patient activity data** across multiple sites to **uncover leakage**, **optimise workflows**, and help finance teams make more confident, data-driven decisions.

-My work blends technical skills with practical impact: **forecasting unbilled revenue, building automated KPI dashboards, and improving the discharge-to-bill cycle** through clear, actionable insights.
+My work blends technical skills with practical impact: **forecasting unbilled revenue**, **building automated KPI dashboards**, and **improving the discharge-to-bill cycle** through clear, actionable insights.

+I’m passionate about building tools, dashboards, and models that make healthcare more efficient, sustainable, and transparent.
+Let’s build meaningful things together. 🚀

 ---

 ## 🏥 Healthcare & RCM Focus

-I’ve worked closely with finance, clinical, and operational teams to improve transparency, accuracy, and efficiency across the RCM process.
+I’ve worked closely with **finance**, **clinical**, and **operational teams** to translate business questions into actionable insights that **improve hospital performance**.
 This includes:

-- Analysing fund performance variation and billing inconsistencies across hospitals
+- **Specialising in RCM** with experience analysing **hospital revenue**, **billing accuracy**, **unbilled charges**, **payor trends**, **DRG groupings**, and **aged debt** across **200+ hospital sites**.
-- Modelling patient flow and unbilled revenue with >90% accuracy
+- **Modelling patient flow and unbilled revenue with >90% accuracy**, enabling proactive cash flow planning and early identification of billing risks.
-- Providing real-time visibility of payor trends, aged debt, and DRG category performance
+- Delivering **real-time visibility of payor trends**, **aged debtor categories**, and **DRG performance**, supporting finance teams in understanding variation and leakage.
-- Reducing manual reporting time by 40% through automated Power BI builds
+- **Reducing manual reporting time by 40%** through automated **Power BI dashboards**, integrating data from **SQL server, Meditech, TM1**, and other hospital systems.

-My goal is always the same: make healthcare more efficient, financially sustainable, and easier to navigate for the people working in it.
+My goal is always the same: **make healthcare more efficient**, **financially sustainable**, and **easier to navigate** for the people working in it.

-## 🧠 Technical Strengths
+## 🛠️ Technical Strengths

+- **Advanced Analytics & Modelling** :
+**Proficient in Python, SQL, and DAX**, building **predictive models**, time-intelligence measures, and scalable data workflows for **unbilled revenue forecasting**, **patient flow**, and **RCM performance insights**.

+- **Business Intelligence & Reporting** :
+Experienced in developing **automated, performance-optimised Power BI dashboards** with strong data models and KPI logic, integrating datasets from **SQL, Meditech, TM1, Google BigQuery, and Snowflake**.

+- **Data Storytelling & Healthcare Insighting** :
+Skilled at transforming complex hospital, billing, and operational data into clear, actionable insights for finance, clinical, and operational leaders — ensuring analytics directly supports decisions that improve hospital performance.

-I design analytics solutions end-to-end — from cleaning and modelling data to building predictive models and visual dashboards.
+- End-to-end analytics development — from data cleaning, modelling, and validation to predictive modelling and dashboard design for healthcare decision-making.
-My core toolkit includes Python, SQL, DAX (Power BI), R, TM1, BigQuery, and Snowflake, with experience integrating FinBI, Meditech, and TM1 datasets.
+- Proficient in Python, SQL, and DAX (Power BI), applying advanced calculations, time-intelligence logic, and complex data transformations to support RCM reporting and forecasting.

-## 🌱 What I Bring

-I combine structured analytical thinking with a strong stakeholder lens, translating complex datasets into insights clinicians, finance managers, and operational leaders can act on.
-My background in customer support has shaped my strength in communication, clarity, and cross-functional collaboration.
+- Skilled in building automated Power BI solutions with robust data models, KPI structures, and performance-optimised measures used across finance and operational teams.
+- Experienced in working with Meditech, TM1, Google BigQuery, integrating multi-source hospital datasets into scalable BI products.
+- Strong foundation in predictive analytics and machine learning (Random Forest, AdaBoost, Neural Networks, clustering), used to model unbilled revenue risk, patient flow, and operational performance trends.

 ## 🎓 Academic Foundation